algorithmica-org/algorithmica/content/english/hpc/profiling/benchmarking.md

 You can now compile `example.cc` with `make example`, and automatically run it with `make example.run`.

-You can also add scripts for calculating statistics in the Makefile.
+You can also add scripts for calculating statistics in the Makefile, or incorporate it with `perf stat` calls to make profiling automatic.

 ### Jupyter Notebooks